shamoons/superbowl.js/README.md

-# Infinidea.net [I have registered this, also infinidea.org and infinitepasteboard.com]
+# Infinidea.net\*

 Infinidea is an online realtime collaborative pasteboard app.

 **What does that mean?**

 Well...
 It means that on an infinitely wide canvas in a web browser, multiple users can post and rearrange text, images, videos, [and other as-of-yet-unnamed wondrous web widgets], all at the same time.
-There are also basic drawing tools, so that you can draw and paint on the pasteboard in realtime as well.
-[Obviously, this might not fly, but I just thought I'd throw it in there.]

 Imagine a team at a startup brainstorming an idea around a whiteboard, or a family sitting around a table making a collage of old photographs and newspaper clippings on colorful posterboard.
 Now imagine both of those things being done by people in different parts of the country.
 Now imagine something else that we can't even think of yet.
 Whatever you can think of, you can do it with Infinidea.